Petingoso/dotfiles/README.md

 - cool neovim configuration

-- terminal is kitty and integrated with the theme switcher
+- terminal is kitty and integrated with the theme changer.

  **check the app integrated .local/bin/dwm_keybindings, for the keybinds**